The trustor/grantor/settlor is the person who creates the trust. The trustee is the person who manages the assets in the trust.

 Is the trustor the owner of the trust?

 A trustor can either act as the sole trustee or co-trustee of their revocable trust.
 During their lifetime, the trustor has the power to amend or dissolve a revocable trust and they retain ownership over the trust property for tax purposes.

+A living trust is revocable.
+That means that even though the trustor transfers assets to a living trust, the trustor can get his or her property back by revoking the trust.
 In most living trusts created in the United States, the trustor, trustee and beneficiary are all the same person.